A Year of Struggle

 This past year has been a tapestry woven with threads of creativity, challenge, and grace.
 My Etsy shop has been a small stepping stone — a place where I continue to share art and practical helps like chore charts and devotional printables.
 It is not my primary concern right now, but it remains part of my journey, and I am grateful for the lessons it has taught me about patience, stewardship, and the quiet courage of beginning again.

 This year was not without its trials.
 There were invisible settings, confusing tools, and days when I wondered if I could keep going.
 Yet each obstacle became a stepping stone — reminding me that resilience is not about perfection, but about showing up with honesty and faith.
-My daughter’s companionship in weather‑watching and shared rituals grounded me, turning ordinary days into sacred rhythms.

 Now, as I continue shaping my devotional blog, I see how Etsy is not just a shop.
-It is a proving ground, a gentle invitation to trust the process, and a way to share pieces of my journey.
-The art I place there, and the lessons I carry through it, have become part of the foundation for this blog which is a ministry that is both creative and prayerful.
+It is a proving ground — a gentle invitation to trust the process — and a way to share pieces of my journey.
+The art I place there, and the lessons I carry through it, have become part of the foundation for this blog, which is a ministry that is both creative and prayerful.

 This journey is still unfolding, but I step forward with gratitude, knowing that every chart, every design, and every story has been preparing me for the deeper work of devotion.